Phạm Minh Mẫn

-Jean-Baptiste Phạm Minh Mẫn (Gioan Baotixita Phạm Minh Mẫn) (born 5 March 1934) is a cardinal priest and archbishop emeritus of Ho Chi Minh City in the Roman Catholic Church.
+Jean-Baptiste Phạm Minh Mẫn (Gioan Baotixita Phạm Minh Mẫn) (born 5 March 1934) is a Vietnamese cardinal in the Catholic Church and was the Archbishop of Hồ Chi Minh City from March 1998 to March 2014.

 Biography

-Born in Cà Mau, Vietnam, Asia, Mẫn studied in Cần Thơ and Saigon, and was ordained a priest on 25 May 1965, serving the diocese of Cần Thơ.

-After studying in the United States, Mẫn taught in Vietnam for a number of years.
+Early life

+Phạm Minh Mẫn was born in Cà Mau, Cochinchina, French Indochina.
+At the age of 5, his first cousin once removed, Father Francis Xavier Trương Bửu Diệp, came to visit him and his family and encouraged them to enroll him at La Salle Taberd School in Sài Gòn the next year, which would make him eligible to attend the minor seminary once he turned 10.
+Diệp also encouraged his mother to let him learn the Latin prayers and allow him become an altar boy.

+Education

+The family immediately followed Diệp's advice.
+Mẫn recalled that he would go alone the next morning to serve as an altar boy when Diệp would celebrate Mass.
+He went to Taberd and eventually Cù Lao Giêng Minor Seminary until the seminary was burned down because of the ongoing war.
+He was ordained a priest on 25 May 1965 by Bishop Jacques Nguyễn Ngọc Quang, for Diocese of Cần Thơ.
+After studying in the United States at Loyola University of Los Angeles, Mẫn taught at the Saint Quý Minor Seminary for a number of years and was later appointed rector of the Minor (1974) and Major Seminary (1988) of the same name.

+Episcopal career

 In 1993, he was appointed Coadjutor Bishop of Mỹ Tho and promoted to Archbishop of Hồ Chí Minh City in 1998.
-He officiated at a mass in La Vang in 1998 for the 200th anniversary of the apparition of the Virgin Mary, the largest Vietnamese Catholic event up to that time.
+He officiated at a mass in La Vang in 1998 for the 200th anniversary of the apparition of the Virgin Mary, the largest Catholic event in Vietnam up to that time.

 Mẫn was elevated to cardinal in the consistory of 21 October 2003 by Pope John Paul II, and was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.

-On 7 March 2013, Mẫn was the last cardinal to arrive to attend the 2013 papal conclave to select the successor to Pope Benedict XVI.
-The conclave subsequently elected Pope Francis.
+On 7 March 2013, Mẫn was the last of the cardinal electors to arrive to attend the 2013 papal conclave, which subsequently elected Pope Francis.

-On 28 September 2013, Pope Francis appointed Bishop Paul Bùi Văn Đọc, previously (since 1999) serving as Bishop of the Roman Catholic Diocese of Mỹ Tho, Vietnam (one of the Archdiocese of Hồ Chí Minh City's suffragan dioceses), as Coadjutor Archbishop of the Archdiocese.
+On 28 September 2013, Pope Francis appointed Bishop Paul Bùi Văn Đọc, who had served as the Bishop of Mỹ Tho since 1999, as Coadjutor Archbishop of the Archdiocese.

 On 22 March 2014, Pope Francis accepted the resignation of Cardinal Mẫn due to age limit.
 Coadjutor Archbishop Paul Bùi Văn Đọc succeeded him as Archbishop of Hồ Chí Minh City.